carlynorama/UnsafeWrapCSampler/README.md

 # UnsafeWrapCSampler

 Practice for using the Unsafe APIs to wrap C library.

+The package file has a target for the C and the Swift package uses that as a dependency.

 For examples on how to use these functions in an actual application see the companion project [UnsafeExplorer](https://github.com/carlynorama/UnsafeExplorer).

 This companion project never imports the C target, so it cannot use the functions directly.
 It is worth noting that it can recognize (but not create) the more complex C types that are fully defined in the header even without the import.
-(See [RandomColorsView](), testColorFunctions(), where c_color is allowed to exist as a CColorRGBA, but a new one cannot be created there. )
+(See [RandomColorsView](https://github.com/carlynorama/UnsafeExplorer/blob/main/UnsafeExplorer/SubViews/RandomColorsView.swift), testColorFunctions(), where c_color is allowed to exist as a CColorRGBA, but a new one cannot be created there. )

-The package file has a target for the C and the Swift package uses that as a dependency.
+## Using this Repo

+This repo is not designed to import into production code as much as to use as a reference.

-First scan the `random.h` for the types of C function the Swift examples bridge to.
+- First scan the `random.h` for the types of C function that the Swift examples bridge to.
 The header file is commented with the location of the Swift code that calls it.

+- The bulk of the code is in `RandomProvider` which is divided into sections, each providing a different kind of random information from numbers, to arrays of numbers, to strings, to a C struct representing 32bit color information.

+- `BridgeColor_ColorBridge` contains two definitions: the struct BridgeColor, the class `ColorBridge`.
+These represent two different approaches for working with the OpaquePointers need to interface with C OpaqueTypes, e.g. `typedef struct COpaqueColor COpaqueColor;`

+- `MiscHandy` has examples of loading in `Data` to different types using `Unsafe` APIs.
+There are also a couple of examples to get pointers into complex `Structs`.
+After the initial examples of how to fetch fixed arrays from C, there actually isn't much that uses C. But being able to work with Data/[UInt8] formats is important for interfacing with Non-Swift APIs.

+- `TupleBridge` contains some thoughts on how to deal with the fact that fixed length C arrays import into Swift as tuples by default.

+- `PseudoUnion` makes no C calls at all, but is an attempt to reproduce the behavior of the C union `CColorRGBA` using just Swift.

+- `UnsafeBufferView is lifted straight from 25:52 of WWDC 2020 "Safely Manage Pointers in Swift." (link in references)

 ## References